itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 The plugin provides both a configuration dialog as well as a toolbox.

 The toolbox comes with an overview panel, that shows some basic information about connected channels and about the current run state of the task.
-In a 2nd tab, a general list of all parameters is displaid by means of a generic parameter widget.
+In a 2nd tab, a general list of all parameters is displayed by means of a generic parameter widget.

 The configuration dialog let you configure all channels as well as provide access to all major